 From the first homes built in the 1860s, the farmhouse has taken on modern designs and styles.
 In the farmhouse above (House Plan #141-1161 from The Plan Collection), note the attractive front porch and attached two car garage.

 Much like the ranch house style that has made a huge comeback, the farmhouse is now a very much sought after design.
 It has come a long way from its really humble beginnings: from the prairie sod to the now luxurious homes that are being built and renovated across the country.

-From the Midwest to the Northeast, architects and designers are reconstructing/modernizing existing farm homes; or putting their original touches and stylish versions to the farmhouse.
+From the Midwest to the Northeast and the Southeast, architects and designers are reconstructing/modernizing existing farm homes; or putting their original touches and stylish versions to the farmhouse.
 Several “coffee table” classics have been written about “these wood and brick essays on America’s evolution.”